progrium/skywatch/README.md

  * Runs in the cloud on Heroku for free
  * Completely automated deployment
  * Easily monitor activity logs in real-time
- * Enable / disable checks or scripts
+ * Enable / disable checks or alerts
  * No flapping!
 It just doesn't happen.
  * Simple enough for personal use, powerful enough for commercial use
  * Can be used for building adaptive systems?